leeo53/DoodleRecognizer/README.md

 This project compares how well a homemade convolutional neural network can recognize doodles to how well a homemade basic/simple neural network can do the same.
-I built both implementations myself from scratch using conceptual help from ChatGPT and tensors from PyTorch.
+I built both implementations myself from scratch using conceptual help from ChatGPT and tensors from PyTorch.The project also includes a UI to show the performance difference on your doodles.

 ## Project Motivations